HDR/Panasonic-Q-Remote/README.md

 |        Return        |  0x26A  |   0xC4  |
 |         Enter        |  0x26A  |   0xC6  |

-> Uses the Panasonic IR Protocol
+All of the commands are 48-bit Panasonic Protocol Ir Codes

 ## Images